reacfen/uninttp/README.md

     ```
 3)  This is more or less an extension to the (2) restriction.

     Using lvalue references of class types with `uninttp::uni_auto` is a little tricky as the dot operator does not function as expected.
-Instead, one would have to do something like this: [<kbd>Demo</kbd>](https://godbolt.org/z/sWETzdKjP)
+Instead, one would have to do use `uni_auto_v` to extract the value manually: [<kbd>Demo</kbd>](https://godbolt.org/z/oehM638zT)
     ```cpp
     #include <uninttp/uni_auto.hpp>
     #include <iostream>